 The Parapegma (79 AD – Early 5th century) was a simple time keeping device commonly used by the ancient Greeks.

-Genesis provides the Judeo-Christian account of the seven-fold creation of the cosmos. (coming)
+Genesis provides the Judeo-Christian account of the seven-fold creation of the universe. (coming)

-The Babylonian Evil Days instituted the ancient tradition of taking off from work on Saturdays.
+The Babylonian Evil Days originated the ancient custom of taking off from work on Saturdays.

 How does all of this seven day of the week information add up and what does it mean? (coming)

 Obviously this page is a work in progress.
-Check back often.
+New POSTS are announced on TWITTER.